muligmoen/FYS3110CompPhy/Project 3/README.md

 ./project3
 ```

-This should give the input parameters

-To run the test type in the terminal
+This should give the input parameters required to run the program.
+To run the unit test the executable testit must be run,

 ```
 ./testit